alialib/alia/docs/in-depth/signals.rst

 ^^^^^^^^^^^^^^^

-All the basic operators work as you'd expect with signals, producing signals that carrying the result of the operation and are only readable when both arguments are readable.
+All the basic operators work as you'd expect with signals, producing signals that carry the result of the operation and are only readable when both arguments are readable.

-All the basic arithmetic, bitwise arithmetic/shifting, and comparison operators are provided:
+All the basic binary operators are provided:

 ``+`` ``-`` ``*`` ``/``  ``%`` ``^`` ``&`` ``|`` ``<<`` ``>>`` ``==`` ``!=``
 ``<`` ``<=`` ``>`` ``>=``